Lee Jun-young: 2017–2021: UNB and acting breakthrough

-2022–present: Rising popularity
+2022–2024: Rising popularity

-In February 2022, he starred in Netflix movie Love and Leashes, an adaptation of webtoon titled "Moral Sense", on the topic of BDSM.
-He starred alongside Seohyun (Jung Ji-woo) as Jung Ji-hoo, a new transferred assistant manager from business team.
-Outwardly, he is a nice and popular superior, but inwardly he hides secret desires.
-In October 2022, he starred in MBC drama May I Help You, alongside Hyeri.
-The drama was filmed from June 1, 2022 to December 9, 2022 and aired every Wednesday-Thursday at 21.50 KST.
-He plays the role Kim Tae-hee, who calls himself 100-won butler and can do any kind of errand as long as you pay him.
+In February 2022, Lee starred in the Netflix movie Love and Leashes, an adaptation of the webtoon titled "Moral Sense" on the topic of BDSM.
+He starred alongside Seohyun (Jung Ji-woo) as Jung Ji-hoo, a newly transferred assistant manager from the business team.
+Outwardly, he is a nice and popular superior, but inwardly, he hides secret desires.
+In October 2022, he starred in the MBC drama May I Help You alongside Hyeri.
+The drama was filmed from June 1, 2022 to December 9, 2022.
+He played the role Kim Tae-hee, who referred to himself as the 100-won butler that can do any kind of errand as long as you paid him.
 He also sang an OST titled "A Fine Day" for this drama.